FantasticFiasco/aws-signature-version-4/README.md

 Having to sign requests in AWS I went through a series of emotions.
 My first was disappointment, directed at Amazon for not including a Signature Version 4 signer in their [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/).
 The functionality is listed on [Open Feature Requests for the AWS SDK for .NET](https://github.com/aws/aws-sdk-net/blob/master/FEATURE_REQUESTS.md) but I haven't seen any actions towards an implementation yet.

-My second emotion was resentment.
-Not towards Amazon but towards other developers proclaiming to have working implementations in their GitHub repositories, of which some had numerous stars and thousands of NuGet downloads.
-After analyzing their code and comparing it against the [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html), I found them all to be blatantly lacking.
+My second emotion was being overwhelmed.
+The signing algorithm involved [many more steps](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) than I'd thought be possible, and I knew I'd have to spend a lot of time getting conformable with the algorithm.

-So here we are, yet another attempt at implementing the Signature Version 4 algorithm in .NET.
-Lets try to make sure that this one has fewer surprises than the previous attempts...
+So here we are, my attempt at implementing the Signature Version 4 algorithm in .NET.
+Please lets hope that AWS SDK soon will release this functionality so we can deprecate this piece of code...

 ## Super simple to use